xiix0/scam/README.md

-I must have a prodigious quantity of mind; it takes me as much as a week sometimes to make it up.
+They have been at a great feast of languages, and stolen the scraps.
-		-- Mark Twain, "The Innocents Abroad"
+		-- William Shakespeare, "Love's Labour's Lost"